 As you can see, it replaces AccX, AccY and AccZ with the data from your sensor.

 If the sensor is tapped, then it will print a random integer from 1 to 6 into the “DiceVal” string on the HTML page.

 This tutorial represents one simple way to stream sensor data to a web page with your Raspberry Pi Pico W.

 In fact, this is the code that you can use for other sensors too.

 The methodology remains the same.
 You need to find the correct libraries for your sensors, then modify the main.py and index.html so they can get the sensor data and push the right values onto the web page.

-There are many other projects you can embark on such as a temperature-and-humidity sensor project with a DHT22 or BME688, or a brightness sensor with a light resistor.
+There are many other projects you can embark on, such as a temperature-and-humidity sensor or perhaps an air quality project with a DHT22 or BME688, or a brightness sensor with a light resistor.